-- A completed "Petition for Transfer of Graduate Credit" form - 2.
-A copy of the official transcript showing the course(s) taken - A course description taken from the college catalog where the course was taken. - Evidence that the course was taken for graduate credit or would have been accepted as graduate credit if not indicated on the transcript. - 5.
-Course substitutions may be considered, as applicable.
+- A completed Petition for Transfer of Graduate Credit form. - A copy of the official transcript showing the course(s) taken - A course description taken from the college catalog where the course was taken. - Evidence that the course was taken for graduate credit or would have been accepted as graduate credit if not indicated on the transcript. - Course substitutions may be considered, as applicable.
 A copy of the course syllabus may be required.
 Officially accepted transferred graduate coursework will be posted on the official Troy University transcript.

-Transfer Credit From Unaccredited or Otherwise Accredited Institutions
+Transfer Credit From Unaccredited or Otherwise Accredited Universities

-Some degree programs prohibit the acceptance of transfer credit from unaccredited or otherwise accredited institutions.
+Some degree programs prohibit the acceptance of transfer credit from unaccredited or otherwise accredited universities.
 If a student meets unconditional graduate admission standards and has earned graduate level credit at an unaccredited or otherwise accredited institution of higher learning, the student may petition for transfer credit.
 Petitions for transfer credit must be submitted immediately upon admission.
 Credits will not be accepted until the student has completed nine semester hours and has maintained a 3.0 grade point average necessary for good standing.
 Credits will be evaluated and approved by the dean of the discipline and the Graduate Council, if needed.
-All requests must meet the stated conditions specified in the Transfer Credit from Regionally Accredited Institutions section above.
-A determination will be made based on (1) the unaccredited or otherwise accredited institution's affiliation with the following agencies which honors recognition provided by the former: Council on Postsecondary Accreditation (COPA) and the Commission on Recognition of Post Secondary Accreditation (CORPA), (2) the Council for Higher Education Accreditation (CHEA) and/or (3) acceptance of credit by three other regionally accredited institutions located in the area of the unaccredited institution, or (4) review and approval of the Graduate Council.
-Contact the nearest Troy University Graduate Admissions office for more information.
+All requests must meet the stated conditions specified in the Transfer Credit from Regionally Accredited Universities section above.
+A determination will be made based on (1) the unaccredited or otherwise accredited institution's affiliation with the following agencies which honor recognition provided by the former: Council on Postsecondary Accreditation (COPA) and the Commission on Recognition of Post Secondary Accreditation (CORPA), and/or the Council for Higher Education Accreditation (CHEA); (2) acceptance of credit by three other regionally accredited universities located in the area of the unaccredited institution, (3) review and approval of the Graduate Council.

-Note: Global Campus, Phenix City, Dothan, and Montgomery student Petition for Transfer of Graduate Credit request forms must be completed, with the request annotated across the top of the form, that the institution is non-regionally accredited.
-Attach a copy of the official transcript, course descriptions, syllabus, and faculty credentials if available.
+Note: A Petition for Transfer of Graduate Credit request form must be completed, with the request annotated across the top of the form, that the institution is non-regionally accredited.
+A copy of the official transcript, course descriptions, syllabus, and faculty credentials, if available, should be attached.
 All information submitted by the student must be verified by the appropriate academic official at each location, and a letter recommending support or non-support must accompany the request before the dean of the college will have the petition reviewed.